All You Need To Know About The Atlantic Puffins

 The lifespan of an Atlantic Puffin can be around 20 years.
 However, as they are quite small, they do face a threat from larger seabirds like gulls, which tend to hunt them and will try to snatch them from the air.

 Many observers note their similarity to penguins, but the puffin bears no relationship to the penguin.

-The general consensus is that the beaks of the Atlantic Puffin are so colourful because they use this burst of colour to attract mates.
-The colour fades when the birds are not entering into the mating season.
+The general consensus is that the beaks of the Atlantic Puffin are so colorful because they use this burst of color to attract mates.
+The color fades when the birds are not entering into the mating season.

 Our expert guides will help you catch plenty of sights of the Atlantic Puffin, as well as other beautiful wildlife and unforgettable scenery, on any of these cruises.

 Get in touch to see if we can meet your travel needs – our advice is independent and expert and we have individually tested every trip we offer.